jacebenson/jace.pro/src/posts/drafts/2022-06-29-millingas-service-portal-redirector.md

 ---
-title: millinga's Service Portal Redirector
+title: Kevin Clark created Service Portal Redirector
 description: >-
   This sentence has five words.
 Here are five more words.
 Five-word sentences are fine.
 But several together become monotonous.
 Listen to what is happening.